Chapter 1: Committees

 Joint Committees

-2. RUSA follows ALA bylaws as established in Article VIII, Section 5 for joint committees outside of RUSA.
+- RUSA follows ALA bylaws as established in Article VIII, Section 5 for joint committees outside of RUSA.

-Guidelines for RUSA Level Committees
+Guidelines for RUSA-Level Committees

 Committee reports, minutes:

-Within two weeks of a committee meeting, chairs should submit a Meeting Highlights form with a brief summary of the discussion and actions taken.
-When minutes of the meeting are available, send a copy to the RUSA office.
+- Complete a Meeting Highlights form with a brief summary of the discussion and actions taken.

-Suggestions for effective meetings:
+Suggestions to the chair for effective meetings:

-• Avoid formal motions for procedural or non-controversial matters.
+- Avoid formal motions for procedural or non-controversial matters.
 Use such formulas as: "If there is no objection, (pause) . . .".

-• For approving Minutes, use: "Are there any corrections? (pause) If not, they stand approved as distributed."
+- For approving Minutes, use: "Are there any corrections? (pause) If not, they stand approved as distributed."

-• For adjournment, use: "Is there any further business? (pause) The meeting is adjourned."
+- For adjournment, use: "Is there any further business? (pause) The meeting is adjourned."

 Norms for meetings:

-• start and end on time
+- Meetings start and end on time.

 Interns on committees:

 Internships help introduce new members to RUSA committees.
 Interns are RUSA members who have never served on a RUSA committee.
 The internship is an extra membership slot not counted in the number of members in the committee's descriptive statement.
 Each intern shall serve for a period of one year and may not be re-appointed as a committee intern.
 The one-year service as an intern is not to be included in the four year maximum of committee service.
 Interns shall participate fully in the work of the committees to which they are assigned.
 Voting privileges shall be extended to interns on equal terms with regular members.
-Source: RASD Board, June, 1969; amended January, 1976; reaffirmed by RUSA Executive Committee, October, 2006
+Source: RASD Board, June, 1969; amended January, 1976; reaffirmed by RUSA Executive Committee, October, 2006.

 Consultants: